 It is possible to take notes on a laptop.
 It is more acceptable to take notes on a tablet.
 This is a social constraint.

 Customary practices deal with social constraints as well as technical use.
-These computers can be used in a lot of situations.
+We use them in a lot of situations.
 They are appropriate in most settings.

 Most people will not use a tablet unless it is acceptable because they are big enough for everyone to see.
 How we use them is situational.

 A tablet is a computer with a touch screen.
-There are built in applications.
+Comes with built in applications.
 The Operating System allows the installation of apps.

 There is no keyboard or case to close.
-Keyboards can be attached or connected.
-Cases are often purchased.
+But, keyboards are compatible accessories.
+Cases are purchased.

 Schools use tablets in classrooms.
 People use them as entertainment devices.
 Laptops are more popular for business and in home use.
 The tablet market is a niche.